 Sometimes, it’s a wonder that I manage to eat lunch.

-Fortunately, there are quick and easy meals like Green Giant Fresh Meal Bowls to help you nourish yourself with ease.
+Fortunately, there are quick and easy meals like Green Giant Fresh Meal Bowls to help you nourish yourself with ease on busy days at lunchtime.
 These babies are so easy to make.
 You just pluck one from the fridge, pop it in the microwave for a few minutes, stir in the provided sauce, top it (if desired) and dig in.
 Seriously easy.
 These 100% vegetable (and vegan too, though I am not vegan) bowls are a great quick-meal for whenever.

 On a recent afternoon, I ran home at lunchtime to handle some errands.
 While I was there, a Green Giant Fresh Bowl was perfect for an easy, quick meal.
 The Cauliflower Crumbles Burrito Bowl has a lovely zesty ancho-chipotle pepper sauce that hits all the right smoky, spicy notes.
 I topped mine off with some creamy avocado and meaty shrimp for a delightful meal experience.